The Parable of the Rich Fool (Luke 12:13-21): Reflections on the True Treasure

 Instead of intervening directly, Jesus responds firmly:

-“Man, who appointed me a judge or an arbiter between you?”
+“"Man, who appointed me a judge or arbitrator between you?"
 (Luke 12:14)

 The Warning Against Greed